Design Flavour for the MQR

 Maps: Port Colborne Harbour Railway

 In the past, the best way of understanding how the Port Colborne Railway was set up was from their parent company website: Trillium Railway.
 It had maps, photographs and information about the companies who ship via the PCHR.
 Unfortunately as of 2021, the website has been rebranded and much of the information has disappeared.
-I was able to make a screen capture of the original maps, focusing on the lower part of the PCHR, where my main interest lies:
+I was able to make screen captures of the original maps and here is the lower part of the PCHR circa 2011:

 Southern Part of the Port Colborne Harbour Railway